-2.30 Proposed revisions to the 2005 approved Local Development Scheme were submitted to Government Office for London in late March 2007 (upon Cabinet approval) as required by regulations but progress was halted due to the emerging Planning Bill.
+- 2.33 Proposed revisions to the 2005 approved Local Development Scheme were submitted to Government Office for London in late March 2007 (upon Cabinet approval) as required by regulations but progress was halted due to the emerging Planning Bill.
 Significant changes in the planning system during 2007 required a revision to be made to Hillingdon's LDS putting formal approval of the LDS on hold.
 A revised LDS was approved by Council in March 2008 to meet the government's updated 31 March 2008 deadline.
 This document was submitted to the Government Office.
 However in June a revision to PPS12 was published which had a number of key changes integrated within it.
 Following a meeting with officers from Government Office for London (GOL) and subsequent discussions a further reassessment of the LDS has been undertaken.
-Revised LDS will be considered at the Cabinet Meeting on 18th December 2008.
+A Revised LDS was approved by the council's Cabinet in December 2008, and endorsed by the Government Office for London and the Mayor of London in April 2009. - 2.34 Since the publication of the current LDS in April 2009 it has become apparent that the timetables for preparation of the Core Strategy and Proposals Map require adjustment.
+The timetable for SPDs is no longer a requirement. - 2.35 In this year's AMR the adopted documents and those scheduled to progress during the 2008/09 period, have been reviewed.